code-challenger/angular8/commit.md

-fix typos and incorrect example on 8/23/2019
+clarify example description on 8/26/2019